OpenNews/srccon/sessions.md

 permalink: /sessions/index.html
 ---

-The following sessions have been accepted to SRCCON, and we thank all who submitted proposals.
-These session descriptions will continue to evolve in the weeks leading up to SRCCON, and the final schedule will reflect updates as sessions take shape.
-We've held a few schedule slots open for impromptu sessions, hacking, and skillshares, and we're planning an evening slate of fun, informal talks and discussions.
+The following sessions have been accepted to SRCCON.
+We thank all who submitted proposals.
+Session descriptions will evolve in the weeks leading up to SRCCON, and the final schedule will reflect these updates and include an evening slate of fun, informal talks and discussions.

 <div class="session-proposal-list">{% comment %}The one-line if statement below is ugly but prevents massive whitespace in the template{% endcomment %}
 {% for proposal in site.data.sessions %}